 The most obvious large structures in the Universe are the galaxies, which over the span of cosmic time have been the nexus for both the evolution of stars and large-scale structure in the Universe.
 CIERA researchers are engaged in understanding both the evolution of the galaxies and the environments they are embedded in, as well as the stellar populations they are comprised of and the supermassive black holes they host.Read More

 Multi-messenger astronomy is the synthesis of observations using light, gravitational waves, and astro particles.
 Combining different information from different types of signals allows us to better understand the underlying physical processes that govern how astrophysical systems evolve and change, and helps us get a better handle on the uncertainties and statistics that are inherent to every observation we make.
 In CIERA, we have broad expertise and interest in multi-messenger astronomy, particularly at the interface of electromagnetic and gravitational-wave observations.Read More

 Life & Death of Stars

-There are many different ways to study the Cosmos.
+There are many different methods used to study the cosmos.
 CIERA researchers use observations and data analysis to make measurements of astronomical phenomena, use theory and computation to explain and predict what we see, and build innovative new instruments to see farther and in more detail than ever before.

 Observational & Data Science